 Prefetch DNS Requests:

-If you mention all those external links, which are cause huge number of DNS request, then it could be reduces the page requests and improve website’s performance.
+If you mention all those external links, which cause a huge number of DNS requests, then it could reduce the page requests and improve the website’s performance.

-Preload fonts, also very helpful for reducing DOM request.
+Preload fonts are also very helpful for reducing DOM requests.
 You need to identify which fonts are using your theme (font extensions: – otf, ttf, svg, woff, woff2), if you enter the wrong fonts path, it will occur 404 error requests.
 So, you need to analyze your website on the browser using Inspect Mode (CTRL + SHIFT + I).

-Advanced rules is very helpful, in case if you don’t want to cache any specific URL, File, String, or Cookies, and even if you want purge always a specific URL or something then you can do it very easily.
+Advanced rules are very helpful, in case you don’t want to cache any specific URL, File, String, or Cookies, and even if you want to purge always a specific URL or something then you can do it very easily.

-If you do not have any premium CDN service, then try out world-class CDN service from STACKPATH for free.
+If you do not have any premium CDN service, then try out the world-class CDN service from WP Rocket CDN for free.

 When you enable Control Heartbeat, then Heartbeat API’s activity can help save some of your server’s resources.
 I do not recommend this unless you have a problem with the server.

-STEP – 10.
-Add-on Features on WP Rocket
+Step – 10.
+Add-ons Features on WP Rocket

 Sucuri API (Optional):